apnadkarni/blt/man/graph.rst

   arbitrary string.
 You can't use the built-in tag "all".

 *pathName* **element type** *elemName*
   Returns the type of *elemName*.
-The possible element types are "bar", "line" and "contour". *ElemName* is an element name or a tag but may not reference multiple elements.
+The possible element types are "bar", "line", "strip", and "contour". *ElemName* is an element name or a tag but may not reference multiple elements.

 LEGEND
 ~~~~~~